Adding and removing hard disks in VMware Workstation

 If we use the first option, It will store the hard disk as a single file.
 The file size depends on the size of the hard disk we create.
 We can use this option if we have no intention to move this hard disk out of the host system.

 If we use the second option, It will store the hard disk in multiple small-sized files.
-This option allows us to easily move the hard disk to another system using a USB drive.
+This option lets us easily move the hard disk to another system using a USB drive.

 Let us take an example.
-Suppose, we add a 20 GB hard disk.
+Suppose we add a 20 GB hard disk.
 The first option will create a single 20 GB file to store this disk.
-The second option will create 10 files of 2 GB.
-Moving a single 20 GB file is a bit more difficult than moving 10 files of 2 GB.
+The second option will create ten files of 2 GB.
+Moving a single 20 GB file needs a bigger USB drive than moving ten files of 2 GB.
 To move a 20 GB file, you need a 20 GB or bigger USB drive.
 However, to move a 2 GB file, you only need a 2 GB or bigger USB drive.

 Select your options and click Next.
 It brings the last screen of the wizard.